 Robert A. Cornog - age 56.
 Mr. Cornog has been a Director since 1982.
 He was elected President, Chief Executive Officer, and Chairman of the Board of Directors of the Corporation in 1991.
-Mr. Cornog is also a Director of Johnson Controls, Inc., Wisconsin Energy Corporation and Wisconsin Electric Power Company.
+Previously, he was President of Macwhyte Company, a maker of wire rope and a subsidiary of Amsted Industries.
+Mr. Cornog is also a Director of Johnson Controls, Inc.,

+Wisconsin Energy Corporation and Wisconsin Electric Power Company.